dellsystem/dellsystem.github.io/reading-group/index.md

 title: "Jacobin reading group in London"
 ---

 In January 2018, I started an informal [Jacobin reading group](https://www.jacobinmag.com/reading-groups), mostly consisting of fellow masters students at LSE.
-Since then, the group has expanded to include others, and I now co-host the group with [Hettie O'Brien](https://twitter.com/hettieveronica).
-We meet every 1-2 weeks (Thursday or Friday, usually) at one of several venues in central London from 6:30-8pm, and we usually have a guest speaker whose readings we'll have posted ahead of time.
+Since then, the group has expanded to include people from outside LSE, with a variety of different political backgrounds & experiences, though all broadly on the radical left.

 ### If you're interested in joining us

 The goal of this whole thing is radical political education within a small network, while also building a bit of a community at the same time.
 Some of us go to the pub after the sessions, but that's obviously not a requirement.
 I started the group with people I knew who were in the same boat as me (in terms of being new to the left and wanting to catch up), but we've since expanded to include people within a variety of different political traditions within the left.

-We're reaching the upper limits of capacity right now, but I'm always keen to get new contributors who would fit in well with the group.
-Send me a message via [FB/Twitter/email](/about) and I'll get back to you when I can!
+The group is on hiatus at the moment, and will be relaunched sometime in early 2019 with new management.
+If you'd like to be informed when the group relaunches, feel free to drop me an email.

 ### If you've been asked to speak